Cloud security

 • Prefer clear ingress ownership and observable routing behavior.

-architecture examples
+evidence examples

 representative example